HPI-Information-Systems/art-ner-dataset/README.md

 ## Models

-The model can be downloaded from [here](https://owncloud.hpi.de/s/UbefgKazzkn1uU9)
+The models can be downloaded from [here](https://owncloud.hpi.de/s/UbefgKazzkn1uU9)

 ### SpaCy